Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 1. To get the pipleline view, in the Flow navigator window, under AIE SIMULATION/HARDWARE, select the Run Settings under **aie_component_aiesim_1** Configuration, select the check box **Enable Pipeline View**.
 ![enable_pipeline view](./Images/enable_pipeline.PNG)
 2. Select **Generate Profile** from the Profile Options.
-3. Enter the debug, as explained in the [Debug Using Vitis IDE Debugger](./README.md#Debug-using-Vitis-IDE-debugger) section, to observe only a single core in the **Debug** window.
+3. Enter the debug, as explained in the [Debug Using Vitis the IDE Debugger](./README.md#Debug-using-the-Vitis-IDE-debugger) section, to observe only a single core in the **Debug** window.
 The  **Pipeline View** automatically comes up as soon as IDE enters the debug mode.
 ![pipeline view](./Images/pipeline_view.PNG)
 4. Click the **Step Over** button, and observe the changes in the pipeline view as well as the **Cycle Count**,**Program Counter** in Runtime statistics.
 The main advantage of the pipeline view is when you want to observe how many cycles a particular instruction takes.
 5. Once the debug is done, hit the **Resume** button to complete the simulation or the **Terminate** button to exit the debugger smoothly.